 Everything You Need to Know About Visiting the Rock House in Hocking Hills

 History of the Rock House in Hocking Hills

-Conkle’s Hollow: Conkle’s Hollow is a rugged, rocky gorge that is considered to be one of the deepest in Ohio.
+Conkle’s Hollow is a rugged, rocky gorge that is one of the deepest in Ohio.
 The valley floor is covered with ferns and wildflowers, and sky-high birch and hardwood trees tower overhead.
-Guests can take an easy 1-mile hike to this area via a lower trail, or take on the challenging 2.5-mile upper trail.
+Guests can take an easy one-mile hike to this area via a lower trail, or take on the challenging 2.5-mile upper trail.

-Book Your Stay at the Inn & Spa at Cedar Falls
+Make Yourself at Home at The Inn & Spa at Cedar Falls

 No matter where you choose to hike, our Hocking Hills bed and breakfast is the ideal homestead.
 Our Hocking Hills bed and breakfast feature accommodations for every type of traveler.
 Choose from cabins, yurts, cottages, bed and breakfast guest rooms, and Hocking Hills lodges.
 For optimal privacy and quiet with nature, select one of our Hocking Hills lodges.
 These luxe lodges have several bedrooms, full kitchens, private decks, and, most importantly, situate you near all of the best things to do in the park.